Rachel Scott: Childhood

-Rachel Joy Scott was born on August 5, 1981, in Denver, Colorado.
+Rachel Joy Scott was born in Denver, Colorado, on August 5, 1981.
 She was the third of five children born to Darrell Scott and Beth Nimmo (née Cecrle).
-The entire family are devout Christians.
-Her father was a pastor at a church in Lakewood, Colorado, and worked as a sales manager for a Denver-based food company; her mother was a homemaker.
-Rachel's parents divorced in 1988; they maintained a cordial relationship and held joint custody of the children.
-The following year, Beth and her children relocated to Littleton, Colorado, where she remarried in 1995.
+The family are devout Christians.
+Her father was previously a pastor in Lakewood, Colorado, and worked as a sales manager for a Denver-based food company; her mother was a homemaker.
+Rachel's parents divorced in 1988 but maintained a cordial relationship and held joint custody of the children.
+Beth and her children relocated to Littleton, Colorado the following year, where she later remarried in 1995.

 As a child, Scott was an energetic, sociable girl, who displayed concern for the well-being of others, particularly if they were downcast or otherwise in need.
 She developed a passion for photography and poetry at an early age.
-Rachel attended Dutch Creek Elementary School and Ken Caryl Middle School before she enrolled in Columbine High School in the ninth grade.
+Scott attended Dutch Creek Elementary School and Ken Caryl Middle School before she enrolled in Columbine High School in the ninth grade.
 At Columbine, she was an attentive, above-average student who displayed a flair for music, acting, drama, and debate.
 She was a member of the school's forensics and drama clubs.
-Acting did not initially come easily to her, and she had to devote extra effort to succeed in this activity.
+As acting did not initially come easily to her, she devoted extra effort to succeed.